MicroEJ/docs/ApplicationDeveloperGuide/chapterMicroEJClasspath.rst

 -  to retrieve its fully qualified name (with a call to ``Class.getName()``).

+..
+TODO fix the ??? here.
+Refer to the existing docs

 A type that is not declared as a *Required type* may not have its fully qualified name (FQN) embedded.
 Its FQN can be retrieved using the stack